-A handheld GPS device is very useful for hiking, trekking and mountaineering because it allows you to easily find your way even if the visibility is poor or the landscape has little or no distinct features.
-Handheld GPS devices have several advantages in comparison to Smartphones which are often used for navigation by recreational hikers.
-GPS devices are more durable and have a much longer battery life.
-Furthermore, they are typically equipped with rechargeable batteries which can be replaced with disposable batteries if recharging is not possible – for example in remote and sparsely inhabited areas.
+A handheld GPS device is very useful for hiking, trekking and mountaineering because it enables you to easily find your way even if the visibility is poor or the landscape has little or no distinct features.
+We’ve found handheld GPS devices to have several advantages over smartphones which are often used for navigation on hiking trails.
+They’re more durable and have a much longer battery life.
+Additionally, the convenience of rechargeable batteries that can be swapped with disposable ones in remote and sparsely inhabited areas is a significant plus.

-In comparison to the increasingly popular GPS-enabled watches, which are indeed useful for navigation, handheld GPS devices offer a better overview of the terrain as they show detailed maps and in some cases also satellite imagery whereas watches can only show your location and direction in relation to the waypoints and routes (breadcrumb trail).
-Handheld GPS devices also enable you to easily insert new waypoints and plan the route directly on the device.
-To do this on a GPS watch you need a computer or a Smartphone with working internet connection.
-Therefore, handheld GPS devices are the navigation tool of choice when it comes to hiking and mountaineering.
+While GPS watches are gaining popularity and are undoubtedly useful for navigation, we lean towards handheld GPS devices for their superior terrain overview.
+These devices show detailed maps and, in some cases, even satellite imagery.
+In contrast, most GPS watches can only display your location and direction concerning waypoints and routes (breadcrumb trail).
+The ability to easily insert new waypoints and plan routes directly on the device is another plust of handheld GPS devices.
+To achieve this on a GPS watch, you’d typically need a computer or a smartphone with a working internet connection.
+Thus, when it comes to hiking and mountaineering, handheld GPS devices are our preferred navigation tool.

 Updated Content